 “The Discovery Fellows are an impressive collection of brilliant young scientists, and we are grateful for this support for the future of the program,” says Elizabeth Silva, PhD, interim dean of the UCSF Graduate Division and vice chancellor of student academic affairs.
 “It is wonderful and gratifying to have the support of likeminded individuals who appreciate the enormous value of this type of education and research.”

-The anonymous bequest intention comes on the heels of a $25 million gift from Sir Michael Moritz, KBE, and Harriet Heyman to endow the Sandler Program in Breakthrough Biomedical Research (Sandler Program).
+The anonymous bequest intention comes on the heels of a $25 million gift from Sir Michael Moritz, KBE, and Harriet Heyman to endow the Sandler Program for Breakthrough Biomedical Research (Sandler Program).
 Moritz and Heyman also were the founding donors to the Discovery Fellows Program.

 Ultimately these investments promise to revolutionize research and further existing work in UCSF’s already strong basic-science enterprise.
 “These gifts will make a huge difference to the future of science and research at UCSF,” Chancellor Sam Hawgood, MBBS, says.
 “They will help us to continue our history of relentlessly attacking problems, questioning assumptions, and shattering barriers to arrive at radical solutions.
 I am enormously proud of our community for inspiring people to support these scientists’ unconventional ideas, and of each of these donors for their faith in the future of our University.
 I look forward to seeing what more we can accomplish together.”

 The University of California, San Francisco (UCSF) is exclusively focused on the health sciences and is dedicated to promoting health worldwide through advanced biomedical research, graduate-level education in the life sciences and health professions, and excellence in patient care.
 UCSF Health, which serves as UCSF’s primary academic medical center, includes top-ranked specialty hospitals and other clinical programs, and has affiliations throughout the Bay Area.